-Section 62.
+Section 63.
 Protection of Watershed.
 PURCHASER shall take all necessary precautions to prevent damage to stream banks, any stream course, lake, reservoir, or forested wetland within or adjacent to the timber sale area.
 Definitions of Type F, Type D, and Type N streams contained in the Forest Practices Act apply to this contract.

-In addition, PURCHASER shall perform all measures necessary to protect the stream banks, streambed, and vegetation within the stream buffer shown on Exhibit A. The perennial stream buffer is an unposted 25 foot horizontal distance NO HARVEST zone on each side of the stream.
-The perennial buffers are shown on Exhibit A with a buffer symbol.
+In addition, PURCHASER shall perform all measures necessary to protect the stream banks, streambed, and vegetation within the buffers for those streams shown on Exhibit A. The stream buffer is an unposted, no harvest area, 25-feet horizontal distance on each side of the stream channel.